FORD TO INCREASE INVESTMENT AT HALEWOOD TO SCALE UP ELECTRIC VEHICLE PORTFOLIO

 Halewood’s new power unit capacity, today raised from 230,000 to 420,000 a year – itself a 70 per cent increase – also means that 70 per cent of the 600,000 EVs, which Ford will sell in Europe a year by 2026, will be powered by the Halewood-produced technology.
 Ford’s EV push in Europe supports the acceleration of the company’s global plan for two million annual production of EVs in the same 2026 time frame.

-The acclaimed Ford Puma car; E-Transit Custom, the electric version of Britain’s best-selling vehicle, benefitting from unique commercial vehicle support from Ford Pro; Transit Courier; Tourneo Courier; and future products will be fitted with the UK-built power units.
+The acclaimed E-Transit Custom, the electric version of Britain’s best-selling vehicle, benefitting from unique commercial vehicle support from Ford Pro; Transit Courier; Tourneo Courier; and future products will be fitted with the UK-built power units.
 Halewood will deliver to the vehicles’ assembly lines at Ford Otosan plants in Romania and Turkey, making up a significant share of Ford UK’s annual export value from the Merseyside plant, as well as Dagenham – currently worth £2.1 billion annually.

 The latest investment – which includes government support through the Department for International Trade’s UK Export Finance facility – will help safeguard the 500 jobs at Halewood and upskill them for Ford’s EV future.